Rafael-Euzebio/fullstack-recipe-book/README.md

 ```

 ### Backend
-The backend runs on port 8080
+The backend runs on port 8080.
+Make sure no other script is running on it.
+If it's not possibble to run on port 8080, modify:
+- `VITE_BACKEND_URL` under `./frontend/.env`
+- `PORT` under `./backend/.env`

 ```
 cd backend